-Advertising revenues accounted for 97.7%, 98.3% and 98.8% of our total revenues in 2012, 2013 and 2014, respectively.
+Advertising revenues accounted for 98.3%, 98.8% and 97.4% of our total revenues in 2013, 2014 and 2015, respectively.
 Our advertising revenues consist of fees charged to advertisers for serving text-based and display ads on our websites and those of our partners in the Yandex ad network.
 Most of our revenues are generated from text-based advertising, with a smaller portion generated from display advertising.
 We place the significant majority of our text-based ads through Yandex.
-Direct and the remainder through Yandex.
-Market, our e-commerce gateway service.
-We generally sell our text-based ads on a prepaid basis.
-Our Yandex.
-Direct advertisers pay us on a CPC basis, which means that we recognize revenue only when a user clicks on one of our advertisers' ads.
+Direct and the remainder through

+Yandex.Market, our e-commerce gateway service.
+We sell approximately half of our text-based ads on a prepaid basis.
+Our Yandex.Direct advertisers pay us on a cost-per-click (CPC) basis, which means that we recognize revenue only when a user clicks on one of our advertisers' ads.
 Our display advertising is generally sold on a cost-per-thousand (CPM) impressions basis.
 An "impression" is a single instance of sending an ad for display on a web browser or other connected internet application.
 For these ads, we recognize as revenue the fees charged to advertisers when their ads are displayed.
-Our Yandex.
-Market service is priced on a CPC basis, like Yandex.
-Direct, and also offers cost-per-action, or CPA advertising, introduced in November 2013, which recognizes revenue from these ads only when the desired action has occurred.
+Our Yandex.Market service is priced on a CPC basis, like Yandex.Direct, and also offers cost-per-action, or CPA advertising, introduced in November 2013, which recognizes revenue from these ads only when the desired action has occurred.

-We recognize our advertising revenues net of value added tax (currently 18.0% in Russia), sales commissions and customer credits.
+We recognize our advertising revenues net of value added tax (currently 18.0% in Russia) and sales commissions and bonuses.
 Although the major part of our revenues is generated by direct sales to our advertisers, a significant portion of our advertising sales are sold through media agencies.
-We recognize revenues from those advertising sales net of the commissions paid to these agencies.
+We recognize revenues from those advertising sales net of the commissions and bonuses paid to these agencies.

 We benefit from a large and diverse base of advertisers.
-We had more than 460,000 advertisers in 2013 and more than 550,000 in 2014.
+We had 558,000 advertisers in 2014 and 680,000 in 2015.
 Our advertisers include individuals and small, medium and large enterprises across Russia and the other countries in which we operate, as well as large multinational corporations.
-No particular advertiser accounted for more than 1.5% of our total revenues in 2012, 2013 or 2014.
-On a geographical basis, we generated more than 93% of our total revenues in 2012, and 2013, and more than 91% of our total revenues in 2014, from advertisers and other customers with billing addresses in Russia, including the Russian offices of large multinational advertisers.
+No individual advertiser accounted for more than 1.2% of our total revenues in 2013, 2014 or 2015.
+On a geographical basis, we generated more than 93% of our total revenues in 2013 and more than 91% of our total revenues in each of 2014 and 2015, from advertisers and other customers with billing addresses in Russia, including the Russian offices of large multinational advertisers.